- MA Songwriting

 - Signed writers

-The course is also an excellent grounding if you’re interested in further study; a number of our alumni have progressed onto PhD study.
+The course is also an excellent grounding if you’re interested in going on to PhD study, and many of our alumni are currently doing their doctorates.

 Facilities and resources